Runroom/archetype-drupal/README.md

 ```

 Note that you can not import directly between servers, you have to import to local and then import to the other server instead.

+## How to apply coding standards
+- Run `php-cs-fixer fix` to fix PHP coding standards